Are you doing a windows project?

 6. Top-Hung Casement Windows

-- Best for: Areas that need lots of airflow
+Best for: Areas needing high airflow

 7. Projecting Casement Windows